I will be posting a short summary of Global Outlook to monitor the market movements. […]

 Today's sharing is by my friend - Harry, who is a Growth Investor.
 I invest in ETFs primarily as I adopt a hands-off approach in investing.
 A small portion of my funds are invested in a couple of individual stocks.
 Syfe REITS are part of my holdings as well.

 Nevertheless, I am always open to learning about stock analysis and what makes each company ticks.
 It's interesting to how companies differentiate their services and products, and their business model etc.

-I came across Lemonade Insurance Company from Chicken Genius’ video!
+I first came across Lemonade Insurance Company from this video!

 Lemonade currently offers 3 different types of insurance: renters insurance, homeowner’s insurance and pet insurance, and is looking to expand into other types of insurance such as auto insurance and life insurance.

 According to CEO & Co-founder Daniel Schreiber, there is much distrust in the insurance companies not because they do not have a way to pay the claims, but because they do not have a will to pay the claims.

 In a typical insurance company, the company generates greater profits when there are denial of claims, which potentially can cause distrust.
 Because of this, part of Lemonade's business fundamentals is based on building trusts with the customers.